 Charter Launches Spectrum Mobile: A Smarter Network, Designed For The Future

-Spectrum Mobile Offers the Best Network and the Best Devices, All at the Best Value in New York City
+Spectrum Mobile Offers the Best Network and the Best Devices, All At the Best Value in the Market

-NEW YORK, Sept.
-4, 2018 /PRNewswire/ -- Charter Communications, Inc. (NASDAQ : CHTR ) today announced the full market launch of Spectrum Mobile for new and existing Spectrum Internet subscribers in New York City.
-The company completed a successful soft launch earlier this summer.
+STAMFORD, Conn., Sept.
+4, 2018 /PRNewswire/ -- Charter Communications, Inc. (NASDAQ : CHTR ) today announced the full market launch of Spectrum Mobile for new and existing Spectrum Internet subscribers across its footprint.
+The Company completed a successful soft launch earlier this summer.

 Designed to provide customers the highest quality experience and save them money, Spectrum Mobile is built on America's largest, most reliable LTE cellular network and is combined with a nationwide network of Spectrum WiFi hotspots.
 Spectrum Mobile is a smarter network, designed for the way mobile devices are used today, and the way they will be used tomorrow.